trigaten/Learn_Prompting/docs/basics/prompting.md

 #### 1) Sentiment Analysis

-If you are performing sentiment analysis[^1] on Tweets with the binary labels "positive" and "negative", you can convert this into a language model format by posing the question "Is this tweet positive or negative?"
+If you are performing sentiment analysis on Tweets with the binary labels "positive" and "negative", you can convert this into a language model format by posing the question "Is this tweet positive or negative?"

-[^1]:
-Sentiment analysis is the task of classifying text into positive, negative, or other sentiments.
 For example, the sentence "I love this movie!" is positive, while the sentence "I hate this movie!" is negative.
 Your full prompt could look like this:

 ```